Cherokee Film Commission logo

 Cherokee Film Studios

-Cherokee Film Studios, located at our Owasso campus, offers a 9,000-square-foot XR space, which is the first tribal soundstage of its kind.
+Cherokee Film Studios, located in Owasso, offers a 9,000-square-foot XR space, which is the first tribal soundstage of its kind.
 The 27,000-square-foot studio space is also home to editing suites, pro-grade audio suites, full hair and makeup suites, as well as office space and catering facilities.
 Our second soundstage will be complete in June of 2024 providing an additional 10,000-square-feet of production space.

 Cherokee Film Institute